The more you know about homeopathy, the more successful your outcome will be!

 3. “I haven’t been in touch with you because I got worse, and then this happened and then that happened, and then the other thing happened….”

 OMG.
 You must stay in touch with your homeopath!
 Don’t let things get complicated!
-If you let too much time go by, chances are you won’t even remember what went wrong and be able to present it in a cogent manner; plus, your homeopath won’t even remember who you are!
+If you let too much time go by, chances are you won’t even remember what went wrong and be able to present it in a coherent manner; plus, your homeopath won’t even remember who you are!

 4. “I checked the Materia Medica and Belladonna sounded like a really good remedy for me so I took that, but I’ve been taking the remedy you gave me too….”